fabricerosay/AlphaGPU/README.md

 Few technical details:

 -The network we train are residual dense layer, where the residual part is of the form Dense(in, in/4,relu) followed by Dense(in/4,in) followed by addition with entries, then relu.
-A typical size for in is 1024 and we use 8 such layers.
+A typical size for in is 1024 and we use 4 or 6 such layers.(see DenseNet.jl for details)

 -Using a RTX 3080, it can selfplay 32000 games in parallel, with 128 rollouts (we use the regularized version of puct as in https://arxiv.org/abs/2007.12509).
 One full iteration last between 2 and 3 minutes.